-Canoes are a great way to enjoy the outdoors and get some exercise, but they can be expensive.
-A new canoe can cost several thousand dollars, making it out of reach for many people.
+Canoeing is a great way to enjoy the outdoors and get some exercise, but it can be expensive.
+A new canoe can cost up to several thousand dollars, making it out of reach for many people.

 However, used canoes are much more affordable, and they can be just as good as new ones.
 Plus, buying a used canoe is a great way to support sustainable practices.